-Trapnet fishing that takes place during the spawning period is used as a tuning fleet in the stock assessment.
-The main commercial fleets, i.e. pelagic trawling (single- and pair-trawling) and deep midwater trawling are not used.
+Trapnet fishing that takes place during the spawning period in second year-quarter is used as a tuning fleet in the stock assessment (see the text table in section C, Assessment: data and method).
+The main commercial fleets, i.e. pelagic trawling (single- and pair-trawling) and deep mid-water trawling are not used.